RZA: 2005–present: Solo projects: Round three

 RZA also contributed vocals to three songs on John Frusciante's 2012 EP Letur-Lefr and in 2013 he contributed vocals to one song on Kid Cudi's 2013 album Indicud.
 In August 2012 RZA founded a new record label, Soul Temple Records, with a distribution deal from RED Distribution.
-On September 28, 2012 he hosted one episode of the web series Equals Three, substituting for regular host Ray William Johnson.
+On September 28, 2012, he hosted one episode of the web series Equals Three, substituting for regular host Ray William Johnson.
 He appeared on Earl Sweatshirt's album Doris, contributing a verse on the track "Molasses".
 Despite artistic disagreements with Raekwon, RZA and The Wu-Tang Clan released their sixth album A Better Tomorrow in 2014.

 In 2013, RZA and Paul Banks began to collaborate as Banks & Steelz for what became the 2016 album Anything But Words.
 Guest appearances include Kool Keith, Ghostface Killah, Method Man, and Masta Killa.
 Two singles were released from the album, "Love + War" and "Giant".
 RZA collaborated with Ramin Djawadi, with whom he co-scored Blade Trinity and Blake Perlman for the song "Drift" for the Guillermo del Toro film "Pacific Rim".

 In June 2020, ice cream company Good Humor approached RZA to create a new jingle for ice cream trucks to play, to replace the tune "Turkey in the Straw", long associated with minstrel shows that often featured racist lyrics.
 (Good Humor does not directly operate any trucks, but the company wanted to encourage ice cream truck drivers to not play the song.)
 RZA's resulting composition was released in August 2020.

-In a recent 2020 interview, RZA discussed how being stuck at home during the COVID global crisis resulted in him resuming work on his long-unreleased The Cure album.
+In a 2020 interview, RZA discussed how being stuck at home during the COVID global crisis resulted in him resuming work on his long-unreleased The Cure album.

+In August 2024, RZA released the album A Ballet Through Mud, an orchestral ballet score.
+The score was conceived during the COVID-19 pandemic based on a notebook of lyrics RZA had written as a teenager.
+Before being released as an album, the score premiered in 2023 on stage through a performance by the Colorado Symphony.